Merchant On-Boarding Policy

 -

-Other business information like website, email, phone number, etc. as required
+Other business information like website (online business), email, phone number, etc. as required

-The extent of applicability will depend on the type of online Merchants.
+The extent of applicability will depend on the business entity type of Merchants.

-In case of an individual Merchant or associated individual of a legal entity Merchant, who is a PEP or close associates of PEPs, Google will seek additional information, such as information about source of funds, identity, etc. as required and applicable, prior to taking a decision to on-board such online Merchant.
+In case of an individual Merchant or associated beneficial owner of a legal entity Merchant, is identified a PEP/ close associate or family member of a PEP, Google will apply reasonable measures such as establishing source of funds/ wealth, identity, etc. as required and applicable, to take a decision whether to establish or maintain a business relationship with such Merchant.